XRTK/com.xrtk.core/articles/00-DownloadingTheXRTK.md

 Out preferred deployment approach is to fully utilize Unity's native package management solution to incorporate the XRTK in your solution, akin to the other modules Unity provides out of the box.
 This is the best / quickest and safest way to get XRTK in your solution and automatically updated.

 Just download the [XRTK-Core.unitypackage](https://github.com/XRTK/XRTK-Core/releases) asset and import it into your project to start building solutions straight away.
-This adds a XRTK seed, which automatically registers the XRTK with the Unity package manager and starts its download and installation.
+This adds an XRTK seed, which automatically registers the XRTK with the Unity package manager and starts its download and installation.

 For more instructions for how to get started, [click here](/docs/A01-XRTKUPMInstall.md)